Popovart/Popovart/README.md

-## Hi there
+## Hi there!

 # 💫 About Me:
-👋 Hi there!
-I'm a passionate Android developer from Prague. 📱
+👋 I'm a passionate Android developer from Prague. 📱

 🎓 Currently, I am studying at the Czech Technical University in Prague and am also a student at 42Prague, where I develop projects in pure C while adhering to strict coding guidelines.